JianqiangRen/FlowBasedBodyReshaping/README.md

 [Paper](https://arxiv.org/abs/2203.04670) | [Demo Video](https://cloud.video.taobao.com/play/u/null/p/1/e/6/t/1/d/ud/350344036910.mp4)

+We have body reshaping product that can be used commercially.
+For commercial requests, please contact us at jianqiang.rjq@alibaba-inc.com or miaomiao.cmm@alibaba-inc.com.

 ## Overview
 We propose a novel end-to-end structure-aware flow generation framework for human body reshaping, which can achieve favorable and controllable results for high-resolution images efficiently.
 The BR-5K is the first large-scale dataset for body reshaping, it consists of 5,000 high-quality individual portrait photos at 2K resolution collected from [Unsplash](https://unsplash.com/).